Here’s a look at the life of Great Britain’s Prince Philip, husband of Queen Elizabeth II.

 November 19, 1947 - Is invested as a Knight of the Order of the Garter and is given the titles of Duke of Edinburgh, Earl of Merioneth and Baron Greenwich.

 November 20, 1947 - Marries Princess Elizabeth at Westminster Abbey.
 His name changes from Lt.
 Philip Mountbatten to His Royal Highness Prince Philip, Duke of Edinburgh.

-1952 - Is promoted to Commander, but his naval career ends with the death of King George VI and his wife’s ascension to the throne on February 6th.
+June 1952 - Is promoted to commander, but his naval career ends with the death of King George VI, and his wife’s ascension to the throne on February 6.

-1953 - Is appointed Admiral of the Fleet, Field Marshal of the Army and Marshal of the Royal Air Force.
-And is designated regent presumptive by an Act of Parliament.
-In the event of the Queen’s death or incapacitation, Prince Philip would rule as regent for Prince Charles.
+1953 - Is appointed admiral of the fleet, field marshal of the Army and marshal of the Royal Air Force.
+Is designated regent presumptive by an act of parliament.
+In the event of the Queen’s death or incapacitation, Philip would rule as regent for Prince Charles.

-1956 - Starts the Duke of Edinburgh’s Award, which rewards children for personal development and community involvement.
+1956 - Launches the Duke of Edinburgh’s Award, which rewards children for achievements in personal development and community involvement.

 June 1968 - Is awarded the Order of the Merit by the Queen, an honor bestowed to those of, “great achievement in the fields of the arts, learning, literature and science,” and is restricted to 24 members.

 1975-1980 - Serves as president of the Royal Yachting Association for the second time.

 1981-1996 - Serves as president of World Wildlife Fund International.

 1996-present - President emeritus of the World Wildlife Fund.